LPN to RN (Advanced Standing)

 - Fill out Application for Admission to the Nursing Program for Advanced Standing for LPNs and send to Butler’s nursing department.

-- Ranking for Final Selection: Up to 16 third semester positions are dedicated to qualified Advanced Standing applicants each semester.
+- Ranking for Final Selection: 16 third semester positions are dedicated to qualified Advanced Standing applicants each semester.
+Students are ranked in order by the following criteria: GPA, certified applicants with documented patient care experience, and completion of a PD course (preferably PD 123) with a B or higher.

-- Selected Student Responsibilities: Students must complete a specified background check, urine drug screen, physical examination including documentations of vaccinations and immunizations, health record, and degree check in the Office of the Registrar.
+- Selected Student Responsibilities: Acceptance is contingent upon students’ results of a specified background check, a negative urine drug screen, physical examination including documentation of vaccinations and immunizations, health record, and degree check in the office of the Registrar.

 Applicants who are not selected for admission are asked to communicate in writing their desire to reapply for the next class to the Nursing Department prior to the May 20 and September 20 deadlines.
 Files of applicants who do not communicate their desire to reapply will be deleted.